mesosphere/dcos-docs-site/pages/ksphere/dispatch/1.3/tutorials/ci_tutorials/local-runner/index.md

 - This command assumes that the git repo (directory containing `.git` folder) exists in the current working directory.
 You can override it using the `--git-repo` flag.
 - To retain the cluster (for debugging, reuse etc.,) pass `--skip-cluster-delete` flag.
-- To install certain manifests into the cluster (such as installing tiller service or any other bootstrap manifests), `--with-file` flag can be specified.
+- To install certain manifests into the cluster, `--with-file` flag can be specified.
 - Both `--task` flag and `--with-file` flag can be specified multiple number of times.

 **Note** These commands take a while if you are running for the first time, but the subsequent runs are faster.